leirdan/databases/PostgreSQL/readme.md

 #### 2.2.3.2 Criando um novo Mago

     INSERT INTO Wizard (name_wizard, wisdom, intelligence, birth_date, id_school) VALUES ('Leirdan', 14, 17, '17-02-2004', 1)

+#### 2.2.3.3 Criando Categorias dos feitiços

+    1. Ilusão: INSERT INTO Category (name_category, description) VALUES ('Illusion', 'Spells to deceive and confuse enemies minds.')
+    2. Evocação: INSERT INTO Category (name_category, description) VALUES ('Evocation', 'Spells to evoke magical elements with high destructive power.')

+#### 2.2.3.4 Criando novos Feitiços

+    1. Change Self: INSERT INTO Spell (name_spell, description, level, id_category) VALUES ('Change Self', 'This spell enables the Illusionist to alter the appearance of his or her form - including clothing and equipment - to appear 1" shorter or taller; thin, fat, or in between; human, humanoid, or any other generally man-shaped bipedal creature.
+The duration of the spell is 2 to 12 (2d6) rounds base plus 2 additional rounds per level of experience of the spell caster.', 1, 1)
+    2. Magic Missile: INSERT INTO Spell (name_spell, description, level, id_category) VALUES ('Magic Missile', 'Use of the Magic Missile spell creates one or more magical missiles which dart forth from the magic-users fingertip and unerringly strike their target.
+Each missile does 2 to 5 hit points (d4+1) of damage.
+If the magic-user has multiple missile capability, he or she can have them strike a single target creature or several creatures, as desired.
+For each level of experience of the magic-user, the range of his or her Magic Missile extends 1" beyond the 6" base range.
+For every 2 levels of experience, the magic-user gains an additional missile, i.e. 2 at 3rd level, 3 at 5th level, 4 at 7th level, etc.', 1, 2).
+    3. INSERT INTO Spell (name_spell, description, level, id_category) VALUES ('Nystul"s Magic Aura', 'By means of this spell any one item of a weight of 50 g.p. per level of experience of the spell caster can be given an aura which will be noticed if detection of magic is exercised upon the object.
+If the object bearing the Nystul"s Magic Aura is actually held by the creature detecting for a dweomer, he, she or it is entitled to a saving throw versus magic, and if this throw is successful, the creature knows that the aura has been placed to mislead the unwary.
+Otherwise, the aura is simply magical, but no amount of testing will reveal what the magic is.
+The component for this spell is a small square of silk which must be passed over the object to bear the aura.', 1, 1)